We all have been degraded. We all will be the greatest. - The Maine

 Coriander looked unsure, repeating, "But she's mean sometimes."

-He bit his lip, and wrapped his arms around her waist, "I don't want her to be mad at me, mama.
-Calli-Ali-Ali is my best sister."
+He bit his lip and wrapped his arms around Clove's waist, "I don't want her to be mad at me, mama.
+Callia is my best sister!"

 Clove smiled, stroking his hair.
 He really was a prince.
 "Not much of a competition, little one," Clove reassured him.

-"Because he didn't listen to me," Calliope said stubbornly, turning away.
+"Because he didn't listen to me," Calliope said stubbornly, turning away from him disrespectfully.

-"Being unkind isn't going to make anyone listen to you."
+"Being unkind isn't going to make anyone listen to you.
+We've told you that before."

 Because if it had, he'd have never endured half of the transgressions that had plagued his lifetime.

-Calliope's sapphire blue eyes gazed on at him magnanimously, looking an awful lot like Clove (though the judgment reminded him of Nero), and though she was quicker to anger, it was Coriander's threatening glares that ate away at him, because his hair was the same dirty blond as Mars', his eyes the same pale green as his mother's, and in his anger, Coriander had the same inclination to cruelty.
+Calliope's sapphire blue eyes gazed on at him coolly, looking an awful lot like Clove (though the judgment reminded him uncannily of Nero), and though she was quicker to anger, it was Coriander's threatening glares that ate away at him, because his hair was the same dirty blond as Mars', his eyes the same pale green as his mother, and in his anger, Coriander had the same inclination to cruelty.
+Not that Calliope slacked in this area herself.

-"It will too," Calliope argued, "Because next time he'll be too scared not to listen to me."
+"It will too," Calliope argued, "Because next time he'll be too scared to have a choice."

 Yep.
 That sounded about right.

-Cato sat down with a sigh, and looked his daughter in the eye, "When I was little, I had this friend, and she was stubborn, annoying, and bossy, but she always helped me, treated my owies, made me laugh when I was sad, but I was like you.
-I got mad easily and did a lot of things I shouldn't have-"
+Cato sat down with a sigh and looked his daughter in the eye, imploring her to understand him.
+"When I was little, I had this friend, and she was stubborn, annoying, and bossy, but she always helped me, treated my owies, made me laugh when I was sad, but I was like you.
+I got mad easily and did a lot of things I shouldn't have—"

 "But!"
 Calliope protested.

-"But I don't want to lose Coriander like you lost Uncle Mars, he's my bestest friend!" she bawled.
+"But I don't want to lose Coriander like you lost Uncle Mars, he's my best friend!" she bawled.

 She nodded, her lips still plump, and cheeks a rosy red.
 "Yes."